-[Section 152A inserted by No. 84 of 2004 s.
+[Section 152A inserted: No. 84 of 2004 s.
 80.]

 153. Civil remedies not affected by convictions or proceedings

 The institution of any proceedings, or the conviction of any person for any offence against this Act, shall not affect any remedy which the Crown or any person aggrieved may be entitled to in any civil proceedings.